tamarakaufler/go_yagrt/README.md

 - the default router is of type Handler, meaning it satisfies its interface, ie implements the ServeHTTP method:
   * ServeHTTP(http.ResponseWriter, *http.Request)

-- any object can be a handler.
-If it satisfies the Handler interface then it can be used to handle requests
+- any object can be a handler; if it satisfies the Handler interface then it can be used to handle requests